 Less safe means that a person is impaired by alcohol or drugs to the extent that they were less safe to drive than if they were not impaired.
 It can also be restated as incapable of driving safely.
 This is a very vague term and leaves a lot of area for interpretation as to whether a person is less safe.
 The amount of alcohol that makes an individual less safe may be different for another individual.
 Officers and prosecutors try to use everything they can to say somebody is less safe to include driving and performance on field sobriety evaluations.
 They try to point to as much evidence as they can to say that somebody is impaired or less safe.
 Our criminal defense lawyer can advocate on your behalf in court.

-No, roadside field sobriety tests (also called SFSTs or FSEs) are voluntary.
+No, roadside field sobriety tests (also called SFSTs or FSEs) is voluntary.
 This means that an officer cannot require a person to perform these evaluations or tests.

 Similar to roadside testing, an officer cannot require a person to perform sobriety testing.

-A first DUI conviction for a person over 0.08 grams blood alcohol concentration requires a person to serve 24 hours in jail with other statutory minimum sentence requirements.
+A first DUI conviction for a person over 0.08 grams of blood alcohol concentration requires a person to serve 24 hours in jail with other statutory minimum sentence requirements.
 Some courts are willing to waive the remainder of that time, especially in a DUI less safe case.
-As the number of DUI convictions for a person increase, generally that comes with an increase in expected jail time.
-However, the expected jail time for a first or repeated DUI often times varies significantly depending on the county in which the person is convicted.
+As the number of DUI convictions for a person increases, generally, that comes with an increase in expected jail time.
+However, the expected jail time for a first or repeated DUI oftentimes varies significantly depending on the county in which the person is convicted.

 A DUI conviction stays on your record, which is the reason why it is so important to get a lawyer that is experienced in DUI law to have the best opportunity to avoid a DUI conviction.
 DUI lawyers look for all possible legal and factual defenses to avoid a DUI conviction.